NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ```

 ### First Attempt: Byte-align the input array in advance (V1)
 `pyfftw` internally byte-aligns the input array by default to provide better performance.
 One potential optimization is to create a byte-aligned array in advance, and reuse this array.
 This allows `pyfftw` to avoid unnecessary copies of the input data that might happen within the RFFT computation.
 We can also allow `pyfftw` to overwrite our array as it should not affect our original data.
+Here is the modified version:

 ```python
 class rfft_caller_v1: